 Pretty much every singer worth their Twitter followings makes a stop in Vegas on their national tour.
 While the big acts usually play the big arenas, some go for the more intimate rooms so you may get a chance to see your favorites up close and in person.
 Major headliner showrooms in Vegas include the following:

 - The Cosmopolitan of Las Vegas, 3708 Las Vegas Blvd.
-S. (tel 877/551-7778; www.cosmopolitanlasvegas.com) has two venues, the laid-back, open air Boulevard Pool overlooking the Las Vegas Strip, and the new Chelsea, which is a surprisingly intimate venue considering the fact that it can accommodate more than 3,000 people.
+S. (www.cosmopolitanlasvegas.com; [tel] 877/551-7778) has two venues, the laid-back, open-air Boulevard Pool overlooking the Las Vegas Strip, and the Chelsea, which is a surprisingly intimate venue considering the fact that it can accommodate more than 3,000 people.
 This converted ballroom feels less like that and more like an industrial-chic play space complete with reclaimed wood accents, subway tile, and a cheeky attitude perfect for the hotel in which it is located.
-Both draw big names including Lorde, Adele, and a recurring stint by Bruno Mars.
+Both draw big names including Lorde, Adele, and Bruno Mars.

 - The House of Blues can hold several hundred people for smaller rock and blues concerts and their weekly gospel brunch (in Mandalay Bay, 3950 Las Vegas Blvd.
 S.; tel 877/632-7400 or 702/632-7600; www.hob.com).

-- Brooklyn Bowl opened in 2014 and has cornered the market on the indy-rock market for Vegas.
-The concert venue is intimate and relaxed; a perfect place to catch the general-admission shows from artists both edgy (Jane’s Addiction, Fishbone, etc.) and safe (hey, where have you been, Steve Winwood?) (at the LINQ, 3545 Las Vegas Blvd.
-S., Suite 22; tel 702/862-2695; www.brooklynbowl.com).
+- in 2014 and has cornered the market on the indy-rock market for Vegas.
+The concert venue is intimate and relaxed; a perfect place to catch the general-admission shows from artists both edgy (Jane’s Addiction, Fishbone, and so on) and safe—hey, where have you been, Steve Winwood? (at the LINQ, 3545 Las Vegas Blvd.
+S., Suite 22; www.brooklynbowl.com; [tel] 702/862-2695).

 - Mandalay Bay Events Center seats 12,000 people for arena-style concert tours and indoor sporting events (in Mandalay Bay, 3950 Las Vegas Blvd.
 S.; tel 877/632-7400 or 702/632-7580; www.mandalaybay.com).